Jose-Franco22/StudyBuddy/README.md

 ## Project Description
 **StudyBuddy** is a lightweight web application that helps students create, join, and manage study groups for their classes.
-The app follows the **CRUD** model (Create, Read, Update, Delete) and is built primarily with **Python (Flask)**.

 It allows users to add study groups, view existing ones, edit their details, and delete them when no longer needed.

-This project demonstrates the **Software Development Life Cycle (SDLC)** and applies **Agile** methodology in a small, two-person development team.

 ---

 ## Objectives
-- Apply the full SDLC (requirements, design, implementation, testing, and documentation).
-- Use **Python** for backend development and database management.
-- Build a small but complete full-stack app with Flask and SQLite.
+- Build a complete full-stack app.
 - Follow Agile methodology with short sprints and version control through GitHub.
 - Emphasize clean, simple, and modular code.